 Summer research programme

-Each year the Insigneo Institute for in silico Medicine offers a number of summer placements for the University of Sheffield undergraduates to undertake a research project within the Institute.
+Each year the Insigneo Institute offers a number of summer placements for undergraduates from the University of Sheffield to undertake a research project within the Institute.

-The project is for 8-11 weeks from June-August.
-There are some preliminary activities during the second half of the spring semester (400 hours maximum including 20 hours of preparatory and reporting meetings).
+The project is for 8 weeks from June-September (280 hours maximum including 14 hours of preparation, training and reporting).
 A bursary will be paid.

 Contact us for more information.